 ON THIS PAGE: You will read about the scientific research being done now to learn more about HCC and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about HCC, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Cancer vaccines.
-These are treatments that may help the immune system recognize and attack HCC cells.
+Cancer vaccines are treatments that may help the immune system recognize and attack HCC cells.
 Sometimes the vaccine is given with an immune system stimulant, such as sargramostim (Leukine, Prokine).

 Combination chemotherapy.
 Different drugs destroy cancer cells in different ways.
 Using a combination of drugs can increase the chance more cancer cells will be destroyed.
-Many times, one drug will help the other drug work better.
+Many times, 1 drug will help another drug work better.

 Combining therapies.
 Researchers are looking into whether combining treatments, such as RFA and chemoembolization, is more effective than using these treatments separately.

 Greater use of liver transplantation.
 Researchers are investigating the possibility of expanding the criteria for liver transplantation for HCC.
 This would make more patients eligible for the procedure.

 Gene therapy.
 This new treatment changes a gene to fight cancer.
 Although gene therapy is in the very early stages of development, some clinical trials are already underway.
-In one example, the new gene makes chemotherapy work better.
+In 1 example, the new gene makes chemotherapy work better.
 In this type of treatment, a gene can be directly injected into the tumor.
 The doctor then gives the patient an inactive drug, and the new gene helps activate the drug in the tumor.
-This approach is also being tested in combination with the other treatments as listed above.
+This approach is also being tested in combination with the other treatments listed above.